 The World Health Organization estimates that 30 per cent of males around the world is circumcised.
 Among some groups, such as Jews and Muslims, nearly all men are circumcised.

 According to some research, circumcised men have a lower risk of:

 This may be because a foreskin provides a moist environment where germs are more likely to grow.

 With a circumcised penis, the head may be less sensitive, so the man can go on longer during intercourse before ejaculating.
 For some men, this can be a bonus.

 Research suggests that circumcised men may find it much harder to reach an orgasm as they get older.
 This can also make sex less pleasurable for their partners.

-Some people feel circumcision is a violent act and harmful to a boy's or man’s body.
-For example, the Royal Dutch Medical Society (KNMG) calls circumcision for non-medical reasons “an infringement of a child’s right to autonomy and the right to bodily integrity”.
+Some people feel that circumcision is a violent act and harmful to a boy's or man’s body.
+For example, the Royal Dutch Medical Society (KNMG) calls circumcision for non-medical reasons 'an infringement of a child’s right to autonomy and the right to bodily integrity'.
 The society says the operation brings unnecessary risks of complications.